dptole/react-app/CODE_OF_CONDUCT.md

 # Code of conduct

-Treat other how you wanted to be treated.
+Treat others how you wanted to be treated.